robert-hh/Micropython-Editor/README.md

 **2.65** Check for invalid key sequence.
 Show the search item in "not found" messages

 **2.66** Fix an display error when doing a left click beyond the end of text durin line edit

+**2.67** Make double click in the text more consistent.
+Mark/Unmark always requires a double click.